github/docs/content/admin/identity-and-access-management/provisioning-user-accounts-for-enterprise-managed-users/provisioning-users-and-groups-with-scim-using-the-rest-api.md

 - After successful authentication, {% data variables.product.product_name %} links the user who authenticated to an identity provisioned by SCIM.
 The unique identifiers for authentication and provisioning must match.
 For more information, see "[AUTOTITLE](/rest/enterprise-admin/scim#mapping-of-saml-and-scim-data)."
 You can also view this mapping on {% data variables.location.product_location %}.
 See "[AUTOTITLE](/admin/managing-accounts-and-repositories/managing-users-in-your-enterprise/viewing-and-managing-a-users-saml-access-to-your-enterprise#viewing-and-revoking-a-linked-identity)."

-- If you manage access using groups on your identity management system, you can troubleshoot using the REST API or web interface for {% data variables.product.product_name %}.
+- If you manage access using groups on your identity management system, you can troubleshoot using the REST API or web UI for {% data variables.product.product_name %}.

    - You can use the REST API to compare your identity management system's group memberships with {% data variables.product.prodname_dotcom %}'s understanding of those groups.
 See "[AUTOTITLE](/rest/teams/external-groups#about-external-groups)" and "[AUTOTITLE](/rest/teams/teams#get-a-team-by-name)."
-   - For more information about troubleshooting using the web interface, see "[AUTOTITLE](/admin/identity-and-access-management/provisioning-user-accounts-for-enterprise-managed-users/troubleshooting-team-membership-with-identity-provider-groups)."
+   - For more information about troubleshooting using the web UI, see "[AUTOTITLE](/admin/identity-and-access-management/provisioning-user-accounts-for-enterprise-managed-users/troubleshooting-team-membership-with-identity-provider-groups)."

 For additional troubleshooting suggestions, see "[AUTOTITLE](/admin/identity-and-access-management/understanding-iam-for-enterprises/troubleshooting-identity-and-access-management-for-your-enterprise#scim-provisioning-errors)."